tinganjoseph/incidentreports/README.md

 //Creating the database with the table on Linode server instance

-CREATE USER postgres WITH PASSWORD '8omktnpost'
+CREATE USER admin WITH PASSWORD '8omktnpost'
 CREATE DATABASE RelloDb;
 GRANT ALL PRIVILEGES ON DATABASE RelloDb TO postgres;

-psql -d RelloDb -U postgres -W 8omktnpost
+psql -d rellodb -U postgres -W 8omktnpost

 CREATE TABLE incidents (